rcasto/coding-questions/set1.md

 # Problem 1
-Given a string A, check if all the characters it contains are unique or not
+Given a string A, check if all the characters it contains are unique or not (case insensitive)

 Input: A string